ikuhamada/state-doc/Examples/CMD/index.rst

 SCF
 ---
-We use the following input file for the SCF calculation.
+In the ``Al`` directory, we use the following input file for the SCF calculation.

 ``nfinp_scf``::